 - Mouthwashes.
 Your doctor can prescribe a rinse that has a steroid or a painkiller.

 - Topical medications.
-Your doctor may prescribe a topical medication containing a steroid for the inflammation, and a topical analgesic like lidocaine to relieve pain.
-Aphthasol, a prescription ointment described as an "oral paste," may reduce pain and healing time.
+Your doctor may prescribe a topical medication containing a steroid for the inflammation and a topical analgesic like lidocaine to relieve pain.
+Triamcinolone acetonide or clobetasol are often used to reduce pain and inflammation from canker sores.